crate/crate-operator/utils/dc_util/README.md

 # Rolling restart with `alter cluster decommission`

-While working on a cloud issue a small tool was created to not only _terminate_ a POD by `kubelet` sending a SIGTERM, but by having the ability to use a preStop Hook and issue a `alter cluster decommission` for that node.
+While working on a cloud issue, a small tool was created to not only _terminate_ a pod by `kubelet` sending a SIGTERM, but by having the ability to use a preStop hook and issue an `alter cluster decommission` for that node.

 The cratedb Documentation explains the rolling restart process here: https://cratedb.com/docs/guide/admin/upgrade/rolling.html